 I’ve said it before and I’ll say it again: Tempeh is a vegan godsend.
 I love how nutritional and versatile it is, and ridiculously cheap and available in Malaysia too.
 I think it’s almost criminal to be a vegan here and NOT eat it.
 I…

 My vegan friend Shahab came up with the word ‘Durgasm’, defining the orgasmic experience of sinking your teeth into the flesh of the perfect durian.
 I would have not been able to come up with a better word in my lifetime.
 Indeed, Durian is a…

 I’m Davina Goh, a performer and plant-based lifestyle advocate.

 I’m based in Malaysia, and “Apa Khabar?” means “How are you?” in Bahasa.
 Welcome to my page!

-For the past few years, I’ve been using social media to post pictures of the food I was making, and my friends, excited about my creations, have been bugging me to get a blog going.
+I had previously been using social media to post pictures of the food I was making.
+My friends, excited about my creations, began to bug me to get a blog going.
 So here it is, finally!
 This is my space to share recipes, green living tips, and places to find great plant-based food in the Klang Valley, where I live, and aim to expand this to other countries I get to travel to.